Blickensderfer typewriter: Model 6 and Featherweight

 In 1910 George Blickensderfer introduced the Blickensderfer 6, which was cast in aluminium and was essentially a lighter version of the Blickensderfer 5 which used cast iron.
 The aluminium version also appeared as the Blickensderfer Featherweight, which was an improved Model 6 with a backspace mechanism and the ink arm support was modified to an attractive curved folding design.
 These typewriters weighed only 5 pounds and were widely marketed as the Five-Pound Secretary.

 Model 7

 The Model 7, first introduced in 1897, became the deluxe version of the basic No. 5 and was designed to please a greater cross section of the market.
-The biggest and most obvious difference was the wraparound space bar, which gave the machine a more solid and distinctive look.
-Blickensderfer also improved the paper scale, added black composite carriage knobs at both ends of the palten, added adjustable margin stops and a bell mechanism designed to be struck by a clapper attached to the inker arm indicating when the carriage was approaching the end of the typed line.
+The most obvious difference was the wraparound space bar, which gave the machine a more solid and distinctive look.
+Blickensderfer also improved the paper scale, added black composite carriage knobs at both ends of the platen, added adjustable margin stops and a bell mechanism designed to be struck by a clapper attached to the inker arm indicating when the carriage was approaching the end of the typed line.
 The Blickensderfer 7 was also mounted on an oak base fitted with an attractive bentwood laminated oak case.
 About 63,000 Blickensderfer No. 7's were produced from 1897 until 1916.